 Video Surveillance Systems (VSS) and complying with General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) comes into force 25th May 2018 in the guise of a new Data Protection Bill.
-In terms of timing, the Bill won’t be debated in the UK parliament until the new session starts in September.
-Before the Bill can receive Royal Assent and pass into law, it must first pass through three readings in the House of Commons.
+The General Data Protection Regulation (GDPR) came into force 25th May 2018 and with a new Data Protection Act 2018.
 The ICO Guide to Data Protection 2017 will no doubt be rewritten to reflect the GDPR when more detail is available before enacting to law to replace the Data Protection Act 1998.
 The new regulations will bring some change to the way organisations will need to process and control personal data which includes images captured in by Video Surveillance Systems (VSS) which will include Body Worn Cameras (BWC), Automatic Number Plate Recognition Systems (ANPR) and Unmanned Aerial Vehicles (UAV) or Drones.

 It is important for businesses of all sizes to understand the regulatory requirements, and know what actions are needed to be prepared.
 The penalties facing businesses for a serious data breach are fines of up to €20 million or 4% of global annual turnover.